 • fruits (preferably seasonal, not causing allergic reactions).

-If there are no restrictions and individual intolerance, periodically high-quality seafood, dried fruits useful for the gastrointestinal tract and nuts rich in vitamins and minerals must be added to the menu.
-An exception would be peanuts, which contain little benefit.
+If there are no restrictions or individual intolerances, high-quality seafood, dried fruits, and nuts rich in vitamins and minerals, which are beneficial for the gastrointestinal tract, are periodically added to the menu.
+The exception would be peanuts, which contain little benefit.

 Differences in nutrition for men and women

-A well-designed diet after a heart attack necessarily takes into account gender the patient.
-The foods may be the same, but the serving sizes are different.
-Proper nutrition for a heart attack for men and women is based on a balanced intake of proteins, fats and carbohydrates.
+A well-designed diet after a heart attack must take into account gender patient.
+The foods may be the same, but the portion sizes are different.
+Proper nutrition during a heart attack for men and women is based on a balanced intake of proteins, fats and carbohydrates.
 In the case of men, the daily intake of proteins, fats and carbohydrates is up to 90, up to 60 and no more than 400 grams, respectively.
-Women are allowed:
+For women it is allowed:

 • up to 80 grams of protein per day;